lsst-dm/dmtn-056/design.rst

 | CONSTRAINT UNIQUE (tract_id, index)                     |
 +----------+------+--------+------------------------------+

-Tracts are subdivided into Patches, which share the Tract coordinate system and define similarly-sized regions that overlap by a configurable amount.
+:ref:`Tracts <cs_table_Tract>` are subdivided into :ref:`Patches <cs_table_Patch>`,
+which share the Tract coordinate system and define similarly-sized regions that overlap by a configurable amount.
 As with Tracts, we may want to include fields to describe Patch boundaries in this table in the future.

 .. _cs_calibration_dataunits: